 There is a flushing toilet in a small extension we added during initial instillation.

 There is no power to the cabin.
 A solar powered rechargeable lantern is provided, as is a wind up torch, a battery operated Roberts LW/MW radio, and the more modern trappings of a bluetooth speaker set.
 Power for charging, general use, tools and the like can be found in the Stables.

-At present there are no cooking or heating facilities in the Cabin other than a fire pit with a grill stand.
-Cooking facilities, along with a very basic shower electrically heated shower can be found in the communal spaces of The Stables.
+At present there are is a basic gas camping stove in the cabin for use outside, and a fire pit with a grill stand.
+More extensive cooking facilities, along with a heated shower can be found in the Stables.